 Somebody said to me, don't let a good crisis go to waste.
-And that's been my mantra through all of this.
+And that's I think that's been my mantra through all of this.

-How to choose martech your CFO wants to invest in
+How to choose martech that your CFO wants to invest in as much as you do